katzwebservices/Gravity-Forms-Directory/readme.txt

 == Changelog ==

+* Fixed: Creating unreachable database rows when there are no entry Approval fields

 = 4.0 on March 6, 2018 =

 A big update to make Gravity Forms Directory compatible with Gravity Forms 2.3, and to fix entry approval.